Dr Morton's Terms and Conditions

 - 10.4.
 Whilst every effort is made by Dr Morton's to ensure confidentiality, Customers should nevertheless make sure that neither their phone calls nor internet access may be intercepted by others at the point of access before it reaches Dr Morton's where information could otherwise be observed or overheard.
 Customers must also keep their user name and password secure.

 - 11.1.
 Doctors are required to follow GMC guidance on Confidentiality, which Confidentiality is an important ethical and legal duty but it is not absolute.
+This important principle is not affected by the introduction of GDP Regulations.
 Doctors may disclose personal information without breaching duties of Confidentiality when any of the following circumstances applies:

 - The Customer consents, whether implicitly for the sake of their care, or explicitly, for other purposes.